 No ineffectiveness has been recorded in net income in relation to cash flow hedges since the sources of the ineffectiveness are non-significant.
-As at December 2014, the change in value of the hedging instruments in the amount of \$4,735,000, used for calculating the ineffective portion of the hedging relationship used to cover foreign exchange risks, were identical to the change in value of the coverred items used.
+In 2015, the change in value of the hedging instruments in the amount of \$11,442,000 (2014-\$4,735,000), used for calculating the ineffective portion of the hedging relationship used to cover foreign exchange risks, were identical to the change in value of the coverred items used.

-The fair value of the derivative financial instruments which are presented as "Accumulated other comprehensive loss", before income taxes of \$1,315,000 (December 31, 2013-\$473,000), is as follows as at December 31:
+The fair value of the derivative financial instruments which are presented as "Accumulated other comprehensive loss", before income taxes of \$3,179,000 (December 31, 2014-\$1,315,000), is as follows as at December 31: